Tulip-Dev/tulip/doc/python/apichanges.rst

   * fix a regression in the :ref:`string collection plugin parameter improvement <deprecatedStringCollection>` when writing Tulip Python plugins

-  * fix possible crashs that could occur when a :class:`tlp.Graph` instance owned by Python and not C++ (for instance when using :func:`tlp.newGraph()`) is garbage collected
+  * fix possible crashes that could occur when a :class:`tlp.Graph` instance owned by Python and not C++ (for instance when using :func:`tlp.newGraph()`) is garbage collected

   * on windows platform when using the Python IDE from the main Tulip GUI: